wandb/docs/docs/guides/artifacts/project-scoped-automations.md

   </TabItem>
 </Tabs>

-### Troubleshoot your webhook
+### Troubleshoot Your Webhook

-Interactively troubleshoot your webhook with the W&B App UI or programmatically with a Bash script.
-You can troubleshoot a webhook when you create a new webhook or edit an existing webhook.
+You can troubleshoot your webhook using the W&B App UI or a Bash script.
+This can be done when creating a new webhook or editing an existing one.

 <Tabs
   defaultValue="app"